 Fraternities have been a part of the American college landscape since before the Civil War.
 Originally founded as sources of mutual friendship, brotherhood, and often protection – for better or worse, this isn’t exactly the case anymore.
 These days, fraternities have grown into militia-sized bands of 18 to 22-year olds hell-bent on outdoing the night before who occasionally have flashes of humanity and goodwill.

 I suppose I should offer some background information on what qualifies me to comment on this topic.
 I attended Ole Miss (The University of Mississippi) and served as president of one of the larger chapters on campus.
-I should go ahead and clear up that I wouldn’t trade those four years of my life for anything.
+I should go ahead and clear up that I wouldn’t trade those four years of my life for anything, Those days were the best days of my life where I would buy dissertation, pick a fight, drink beer with friends all night and many other things.
 This article is decidedly pro-fraternity, while understanding that some – if not most – of the stereotypes surrounding these organizations are in fact true.
 But aren’t most stereotypes true?
 However, the networking connections and true companions one gains from his years as an undergraduate fraternity man are unrivaled by any other student group.
 This is to say that the men who don’t spend their four… err, six… years as a torture artist or booze hound can really gain some valuable insight into the keys to a successful life.

 So let’s get to the meat of the topic.
 Let’s discuss the traits that most people associate with the common fraternity man…